 One of the most common complaints about having curly hair is that it takes it forever to grow.
 While curly hair does grow at the same average rate as straight hair, it takes longer for that growth to show.
 It’s simple science: instead of following a linear path, your hair covers more space on the way down.

 As split ends can make that growth time feel even longer, it’s essential to schedule regular dustings.
-These light trims are designed to nip split ends in the bud without taking off any discernable amount of hair.
-That way, your hair stays healthy while growing.
+These light trims are designed to nip split ends in the bud without taking off any discernible amount of hair.
+That way your hair stays healthy while growing.